MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/remote-support-arc-extension.md

 ## About the Remote Support Arc extension

-The Remote Support Arc extension (shown as EdgeRemoteSupport in the Azure portal) can help you reduce setup time and resolve support issues more quickly by pre-installing the remote support agent on all nodes of the cluster and supporting the setup of scheduled tasks to configure [Just Enough Administration (JEA)](../manage/get-remote-support.md#install-jea-configurations-before-azure-registration).
+The Remote Support Arc extension (shown as EdgeRemoteSupport in the Azure portal) can expedite setup time and enhance support issue resolution.
+This capability happens by pre-installing the remote support agent on all nodes of the cluster and facilitating the configuration of scheduled tasks for [Just Enough Administration (JEA)](../manage/get-remote-support.md#install-jea-configurations-before-azure-registration).

 The scheduled tasks to configure JEA are set up through either: